 Concerning a fashionably aristocratic lady who is held up in a smart jewelry shop by a high powered gem thief.
 Before letting her go he makes a date with her.
 (Print Ad- Poughkeepsie Eagle-News, ((Poughkeepsie NY)) 17 August 1932) See more »

-Based on the Hungarian play Ekszerrablás a Váci-uccában by Ladislas Fodor (copyrighted 26 Aug 1931) and on the following Broadway production: Jewel Robbery (1932); Comedy, adapted by Bertram Bloch; directed and produced by Paul Streger.
+Based on the Hungarian play "Ekszerrablás a Váci-uccában" by Ladislas Fodor (copyrighted 26 Aug 1931) and on the following Broadway production: "Jewel Robbery" (1932); Comedy, adapted by Bertram Bloch; directed / produced by Paul Streger.
 Booth Theatre: 13 Jan 1932-Feb 1932 (closing date unknown/54 performances).
 Cast: Lionel Braham (as "Lenz"), Stuart Casey, Clarence Derwent (as "Franz"), Mary Ellis, Harold Johnsrud, Hazel Nagley, Eugene Powers, Frederick Roland, Louis M. Simon, Basil Sydney, Robert Vivian, Cora Witherspoon (as "Marianne").
 See more »

 After the baroness pulls a gun on the robber, he distracts her by kissing her, whereupon she drops the gun on his foot.
 She runs to the other side of the room with the robber limping after her.
 The gun is on the floor as he starts toward her; when he reaches her he's holding it.
 See more »

 18 of 20 people found this review helpful.

 Was this review helpful to you?